nayel71/sudoku/README.md

 ## Notes

-- The program does not check if the Sudoku is valid.
+- The program does not check if the initial board is valid.
+(Although it does detect if there are no solutions to a valid initial board.)
 - If there are multiple solutions, the program will find only one.